ryanmaxwell/UIAlertView-Blocks/README.md

 ## Usage

-Add `UIAlertView+Blocks.h/m` into your project, or `pod 'UIAlertViewBlocks'` using CocoaPods.
+Add `UIAlertView+Blocks.h/m` into your project, or `pod 'UIAlertView+Blocks'` using CocoaPods.

 ## Action Sheets

-If you’d like similar functionality on UIActionSheet too, check out twin-sister [UIActionSheetBlocks](https://github.com/ryanmaxwell/UIActionSheetBlocks).
+If you’d like similar functionality on UIActionSheet too, check out twin-sister [UIActionSheet+Blocks](https://github.com/ryanmaxwell/UIActionSheet-Blocks).